 - Play games – Games are valuable tools because they speed learning with instant feedback.
 Like what you read here?
 Try Kiyosaki’s CASHFLOW; it’s free, online and excellent.
 Investing in stocks?
 Try The Stock Market Game or any of the other free simulations and games you’ll find on Google.

 - Attend classes and seminars – Some of the best investments I’ve made have been in online courses and seminars.
 Kiyosaki tries to attend at least two multi-day seminars per year.
 Short on time or cash?
 Learn for free, from the best, anywhere, any-time with Massive Open Online Courses (MOOCs) from the likes of Coursera, Udacity or Khan Academy.
 Love Wikipedia?
 Try Investopedia or BetterExplained.

 - Find a job that will teach you – “Seek work for what you will learn, more than what you will earn”, advises Kiyosaki.
 It’s good advice.
 Shocking at sales?
 Take a second job in a Multi-Level Marketing company.
 Atrocious at accounting?
 Pick up part-time work as a bookkeeper.
 Lacking in leadership?
-Find a local club or organisation where you can get to work.
+Find a local club or organisation where you can take on a leadership role.

-- Teach – Teaching forces you to tear a subject down, get to know every brick, and then show someone else how to put them back together again.
-There is no better to learn.
-“The more I teach those who want to learn, the more I learn,” claims Kiyosaki.
-After spending ~30h summarising his book into ~4,000 words – I can only agree.
+- Teach – Teaching forces you to tear a subject down, get to know every brick and then show someone else how to put them back together again.
+“The more I teach those who want to learn, the more I learn,” explains Kiyosaki.

 Keep learning, keep moving, keep hustling.